slideflow/slideflow/docs-source/source/model_params.rst

 If **no balancing** is performed, batches will be assembled by randomly selecting from TFRecords.
 This is equivalent to slide-based balancing if each slide has its own TFRecord (default behavior).

+See :ref:`balancing` for more discussion on sampling and mini-batch balancing.

 .. note::

     If you are :ref:`using a Trainer <training_with_trainer>` to train your models, you can further customize the mini-batch balancing strategy by using :meth:`slideflow.Dataset.balance` on your training and/or validation datasets.